-The out-jutting room with lighter colored stone is the antichamber of the first throne room complex 22–25 of the palace.
+The out-jutting room with lighter colored stone is the antichamber to the earliest throne room of the palace complex, rooms 22–25 of the palace.

 1st Building Episode = yellow-green